gv-sh/gaurav-singh.info/pages/bio.md

 _SnapTag (2014), ReRide (2019)_

-Notably, I was the lead programmer for the ReRide project, which focused on developing personal informatics tools for motorbike commuters, including a posture-sensing module for real-time feedback.
+Notably, I was the lead programmer for the [ReRide project](/projects/reride/), which focused on developing personal informatics tools for motorbike commuters, including a posture-sensing module for real-time feedback.
 This work resulted in research papers presented at INTERACT 2017 and TEI 2019.
-I also collaborated on the SnapTag project, exploring the use of situated memory to enhance self-efficacy, presented at the India HCI 2014 Conference.
+I also collaborated on the [SnapTag project](/projects/situated-memory/), exploring the use of situated memory to enhance self-efficacy, presented at the India HCI 2014 Conference.
 My recent work includes collaborating with Dr. Zia Javanbakht at Griffith University on using machine learning to enhance deformation detection in complex materials.

 #### Recognitions and Contributions

 Throughout my career, I have received several recognitions reflecting my contributions to academia and industry.
-In 2024, I was awarded the Gold STEM Professional ICT Award by Griffith Sciences, acknowledging my efforts in promoting interdisciplinary research and ethical technology development.
+In 2024, I was awarded the [Gold STEM Professional ICT Award](/journal/progress-through-stem-professional-program/) by Griffith Sciences, acknowledging my efforts in promoting interdisciplinary research and ethical technology development.
 In addition, I received Adobe Fund for Design grants in 2021 and 2023 for my initiatives in creating accessible tools for research.

 In 2017, I was honored as the Design Champion at the Topcoder Open (India Regionals), and I was also a finalist in the Topcoder Open in 2012 (Studio Rank 6) and 2011 (Studio Rank 11) and was invited for the onsite-finals at USA.
 My role as the co-chair for the demonstration track at IndiaHCI 2018 further reflects my focus to promoting collaboration and innovation within the HCI community.
 Additionally, earlier in my academic journey, I earned accolades in quiz competitions held by the South Western Air Command in Gandhinagar, Gujarat, securing 2nd place in 2006 and 4th place in 2005.

 #### Future Directions

-Moving forward, I aim to delve deeper into the convergence of machine learning and human-computer interaction.
+Moving forward, I aim to go deeper into the convergence of machine learning and human-computer interaction.
 My focus will remain on ethical, human-centered technologies that enhance human experience and algorithmic transparency.
 By developing intuitive tools for data visualization and image processing, I hope to contribute to a technological landscape that is inclusive, supportive, and empowering for all of us.

 #### Personal Interests